ricnava00/tlmsp-tools/README.md

-# TLMSP Tools
+# tlmsp-tools

-Tools for creating and testing TLMSP (ETSI TS 103 523-2) clients, servers, and middleboxes.
+Tools for creating and testing TLMSP (ETSI TS 103 523-2) clients and servers.

-## Licensing information

-Released under the ETSI Software License (see LICENSE).